garywong-bc/nrm-survey/README.md

-# NRM LimeSurvey applications, ready for deployment on OpenShift
+# NRM LimeSurvey

+ applications, ready for deployment on OpenShift

-OpenShift templates for LimeSurvey, used within Natural Resources Ministries.
+OpenShift templates for LimeSurvey, used within Natural Resources Ministries and ready for deployment on [OpenShift](https://www.openshift.com/).
 [LimeSurvey](https://www.limesurvey.org/) is an open-source PHP application with a relational database for persistent data.
 MariaDB was chosen over the usual CSI Lab PostgreSQL due to LimeSurvey supporting DB backup out-of-the-box with MariaDB, but not PostgreSQL.

-The application pod has been constrained to `maxReplicas=1` to prevent issues with multiple pods with different (possiblye conflicting) Configuration Files against the same single database.
+The application pod has been constrained to `maxReplicas=1` to prevent issues with multiple pods with different (possibly conflicting) Configuration Files against the same single database.

 ## Files

-`openshift/nrm-survey.env`: Default parameters for DB size and application upload folder size.
-`openshift/mariadb.dc.json`: Deployment configuration for MariaDB database.
+* `openshift/mariadb.dc.json`: Deployment configuration for MariaDB database
+* `openshift/limesurvey.dc.json`: Deployment configuration for LimeSurvey PHP application

 ## Build

-To ensure we can update to the latest version of LimeSurvey, we build images based upon the upstream repo `oc -n b7cg3n-tools new-build openshift/php:7.1~https://github.com/LimeSurvey/LimeSurvey.git --name=limesurvey-app`
+To ensure we can update to the latest version of LimeSurvey, we build images based upon the upstream code repository.

+`oc -n b7cg3n-tools new-build openshift/php:7.1~https://github.com/LimeSurvey/LimeSurvey.git --name=limesurvey-app`

 To delete previous builds:

 `LimeSurvey (nrm_baseline)]$ oc -n b7cg3n-tools delete bc/limesurvey-app`

 All build images are vanilla out-of-the-box LimeSurvey code.